conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

 are packaging a C library.
 When you build this library, there are settings like the compiler C++ standard (``settings.compiler.cppstd``) or the standard library used (``self.settings.compiler.libcxx``) that won't affect the resulting binary at all.
-Then it does no make sense that they affect to the package ID computation, so a typical pattern is to delete them in the ``configure()`` method:
+Then it does not make sense that they affect to the package ID computation, so a typical pattern is to delete them in the ``configure()`` method:

 .. code-block:: python